 How to Crack an Egg With One Hand

 - Not all eggs are created equal: Some eggs have firm, thick shells that are easier to split cleanly; others are soft and weak and will crush and crumble in your hand.
-You can do this technique with either kind, just be prepared to adapt to these differences in shell strength.
+You can do this technique with either, just be prepared to adapt to these differences in shell strength.

 - There is no way of doing this technique that will guarantee you no shell fragments end up in the eggs.
-Heck, there's no way to crack eggs carefully and have them always be shell-free.
+Heck, even two-handed, there's no way to crack eggs carefully and have them always be shell-free.
 If you're doing one or two dozen eggs, you can just pick out the few bits of shell that may get in the bowl; if you're doing more, you can borrow a common restaurant technique of cracking the eggs into a strainer, then pushing them through by plunging up and down with the bottom of a ladle.
-Any shells will be strained out and your eggs will come out pre-scrambled from the other side (then be sure to pre-salt them for best results).
+Any shells will be strained out and your eggs will come out pre-scrambled from the other side (be sure to pre-salt them for best results).

 Okay, so now that we're ready to get cracking, here's how to do it.
 You basically have two choices: you can either crack an egg in one hand while the other reaches for the next egg, or you can break two eggs at once with one in each hand, then grab the next two, on and on.
 I'm a lefty, so if I were doing the first method, I'd single-hand crack with my left hand while my right was grabbing the next egg.
 But, because I'm a lefty, I'm also accustomed to using my right hand often (damn you, right-handed scissors!), so I'm comfortable taking one egg in each hand, banging them both out at once, and then grabbing the next two.
 You can do it either way, it really doesn't matter.